2006 Los Angeles Dodgers season: Farm system

-Major League Baseball Draft
+Major League Baseball draft

 The Dodgers selected 50 players in this draft.
 Of those, seven of them would eventually play Major League baseball.
 The Dodgers gained an extra first round pick and a supplemental first round pick as a result of losing pitcher Jeff Weaver to the Angels.
 They also lost their second and third round picks as a result of their signing free agents Rafael Furcal and Bill Mueller.

 The top draft pick was left-handed pitcher Clayton Kershaw from Highland Park High School in University Park, Texas.
-Kershaw would win the 2014 NL MVP Award as well as multiple Cy Young Awards.
+Kershaw would win the 2014 NL MVP Award as well as three Cy Young Awards.
 He also pitched a no-hitter and led the league in ERA for four straight seasons.
+Kershaw remained with the Dodgers organization through the 2025 season and became an 11-time All-Star and the all-time franchise leader in strikeouts with 3,052.

 The other first round picks were right-handed pitcher Bryan Morris from Motlow State Community College and shortstop Preston Mattingly from Central High School.
 Morris was part of the Dodgers 2008 trade for Manny Ramirez and eventually made it to the Majors.
 Mattingly, the son of All-Star first baseman and later Dodgers manager Don Mattingly never panned out.
 He hit just .232 in 463 minor league games over six seasons before he was eventually released.
+He eventually joined the Philadelphia Phillies organization in a front office role, and was promoted to General Manager in 2025.